 Business contracts and agreements

-Litigation and arbitration involving Korean parties
+Litigation and arbitration involving Korean parties, including legal discovery

-Copyrights, trademarks, and other intellectual property documents
+Patents, copyrights, trademarks, and other intellectual property documents